season101/season101/README.md

 Here are some ideas to get you started:
 -->
 ## I am Sijan Malla.
-Senior at University of Louisiana Monroe.
 **Nice to see you over here.**

-- 🔭 I’m currently working at DXC Technology as an Undergraduate Student Intern.
+- 🔭 I’m currently working at DXC Technology as an Associate Professional Application Developer.
-- 🌱 I’m currently learning AWS, Java, Spring Boot, Angular, Flask, Python, JUPYTER Notebook and tons of other materials.
+- 🌱 I’m currently learning React.js, Python, and Cloud Technologies.
 - 👯 I’m looking to collaborate on Anything where I get to learn something meaningful.

 <!--